Ian Haworth: Cult Information Centre (CIC)

 Upon arriving in Britain in 1987, Haworth founded the Cult Information Centre.
 Like COMA, Haworth made the office location and identities of the trustees a secret to avoid harassment from new religious movements.
-CIC's website describes Haworth as having addressed 20,000 enquiries and delivered 1,200 talks on new religious movements.
 CIC works extensively with educational institutions, union organizations, and other organizations to disseminate information about new religious movements to students, whom Haworth believes are particularly vulnerable to brainwashing techniques.

 CIC registered as a charity (No. 1012914) through the Charity Commission for England and Wales in 1992, which has maintained up to the present.
 However, the Charity Commission has questioned its charitable status due to the complaints of new religious movements, some of which also have charitable status.
 CIC claims to be the first organization with charity status to research new religious movements and expose their "harmful methods."

 Litigation Issues

 In 1982, Haworth made some remarks about Erhard Seminars Training at the University of Guelph, which were published in a local newspaper.
 A libel action was heard against him in his absence in a Canadian court in 1989, after he returned to Britain in 1987.
 In 1990, Haworth was informed of the libel action with a damages award of 5,000 GBP against him with 14% interest.
 The Canadian court awarded Werner Erhard & Associates International, which is a corporatized form of EST—10,000 CAD plus costs at Haworth, an associate (Robert Sutherland), and the local newspaper's expense.
 Werner Erhard & Associates, which have offices in London, brought the case to the High Court where they were awarded 20,423 GBP in damages at Haworth's expense.
 Haworth filed for bankruptcy in April 1996, which did not infringe on his anti-cult work.
 The local newspaper's case was dropped after it published a statement written by EST, and Sutherland's case was dropped after making an apology and paying 100 GBP.
 Allegedly, Haworth—having learned of the libel action against him—fled to Britain in 1987 in order to avoid paying damages.
 However, no legal action was ever taken against him for this allegation.